IBM/invoke-wml-using-cognos-custom-control/README.md

 * [d3js](https://d3js.org/) - Develop charts like pie, bar, or some fancy charts sunburst etc which can later be imported to Cognos application.

-* [Cognos BI server](https://public.dhe.ibm.com/software/data/sw-library/analytics/smart-papers/cognos-analytics/) - On-Prim version of Cognos or SaaS offering.
+* [Cognos BI server](https://public.dhe.ibm.com/software/data/sw-library/analytics/smart-papers/cognos-analytics/) - On-Prim version of Cognos 11.0.11 or SaaS offering of Cognos 11.0.11.

 ## Featured Technologies